Injinji Liner Crew Review

 Due to the unique blend of synthetic materials and construction, the Injinji socks excel in this category.

 While this sock does not integrate ventilation stitching or paneling like other lightweight award winners, the type and thinness of the material support wicking and breathability.
-And, because the sock goes between the toes, it wicks away moisture from the whole foot.
-A common complaint with synthetic socks is a tendency to wick well from where the sock contacts the skin but leave sweat between the toes.
-The toe sock remedies this well and will provide superior blister prevention, whether used on its own or under a thicker sock.
+Because the sock goes between the toes, it wicks away moisture from the whole foot.
+A common complaint with synthetic socks is that they tend to wick well from where they contact the skin but leave sweat between the toes.
+The toe sock remedies this well and will provide superior blister prevention, whether used independently or under a thicker sock.

 Warmth

 No doubt about it, this sock is thin.
-It's not designed to keep your foot warm in cold weather by itself.
-However, it will help keep your foot warm under a thicker sock by wicking away moisture from the skin, especially if used with wool which will further wick the moisture out and away.
-While the Injinji Liner can be worn alone in warmer weather and is warmer than we expected, it's meant to be a liner for a reason.
+It's not designed to keep your foot warm in cold weather alone.
+However, it will help keep your foot warm under a thicker sock by wicking away moisture from the skin, especially if used with wool, which will further wick the moisture out and away.
+While the Injinji Liner can be worn alone in warmer weather and is warmer than expected, it's meant to be a liner for a reason.

 While not suitable for cold weather as a stand-alone sock, we did find that this liner was relatively warm when wet, especially compared to thicker, more cushioned socks in the lightweight category.
 The Injinji Liner also provided decent warmth as a sleeping sock (when dry) and when lounging around the cabin after a long day.